 Why Ride at RDA?

-- Riding is an enjoyable form of healthy, outdoor exercise, and an exciting, challenging and motivating activity.
+- Riding is an enjoyable form of healthy, outdoor exercise, and an exciting, challenging and motivating activity with great therapeutic benefits.
 Riding and equestrian skills are also transferable into many aspects of daily life.
-Interactions with the horse and the effects of its movement on the human body also have significant therapeutic benefits.
+Interactions with the horse enhances the therapeutic benefits.

 - Riding therapy programmes are designed to complement conventional therapies and special needs education.
-Safety standards and practises are in place and Horses are specially selected and trained for the work.
+Safety standards and practices are in place and horses are specially selected and trained for the work.

-- The RDA Personnel and others involved e.g. teachers, work collaboratively to ensure each Rider has an individual programme, which takes into account their abilities, needs and personal goals.
-In all cases, the therapeutic use of the horse involves a team approach of the Coach and assistants, the medical/education professionals, the Rider and their support people, and of course the Horse.
+- The RDA Personnel along with others involved [e.g. teachers, physiotherapists] work collaboratively to ensure each Rider has an individual programme, which takes into account their abilities, needs and personal goals.
+In all cases, the therapeutic use of the horse involves a team approach of the Coaches, the medical/education professionals, the Rider and their support people (horse leader and side walkers) and of course, the Horse.

 Benefits of Riding